Research Awards and Grants

 Vijay K. Shah and Kai Zeng received funding from the National Telecommunications and Information Administration (NTIA) Wireless Innovation Fund.
 The project aims to formulate AI-assisted testing methods for 5G O-RAN components (i.e., RU, DU, and CU) and design an AI-based testing software framework to automate broader 5G Open RAN testing.

-Vijay K. Shah receives funding from the Virginia Innovation Partnership Authority
+Virginia Innovation Partnership Authority

 Vijay K. Shah received funding from the Virginia Innovation Partnership Authority for Fingerprinting Technology for Enhancing 5G/NextG O-RAN Supply Chain Risk.